Dark Chocolate Sweet Cream Pie

 - Continue to stir until the custard coats the spatula and does not drip off when you lift it from the pot.
 The whole process should take around 20 minutes.
 Remove the pot from heat.

 - Add in the butter, dark chocolate chips, and cocoa and stir to combine completely, making sure all the chocolate chips have melted completely.
-Place in the fridge for 24 hours (no need to cover it).
+Place in the fridge for at least 4 hours or overnight (no need to cover it).

 - To assemble the pie: In the bowl of a stand mixer fitted with the paddle attachment, add the heavy whipping cream, cane sugar, and vanilla extract.
 Mix on low and gradually increase the speed as the whipped cream starts to thicken, until you are full speed.
 Whisk until stiff peaks form.